InternLandMark/LandMark/README.md

 ```
 This library has been tested with version `11.6` of CUDA.
 ## Dependencies
-We  provide `requirement.txt` for setting the environment easily.
+We  provide `requirements.txt` for setting the environment easily.
 ```
-pip install -r requirement.txt
+pip install -r requirements.txt
 ```
 ## Prepare Dataset
-Due to `confidentiality` reasons, we are sorry that we are unable to release the datasets.<br>
-Any questions about processing your own datasets are welcome from raising a [issue](https://github.com/InternLandMark/LandMark/issues).<br>
+For confidential reason, the native datasets we use as shown above will not be released.<br>
+For ideal reproduction result, [MatrixCity](https://city-super.github.io/matrixcity/) dataset is highly recommanded.<br>
+We've prepared tuned configuration files and dedicated dataloader for the MatrixCity dataset.<br>
 Large scale scenes captured from the real world are most suitable for our method.<br>
 We recommend using dataset of a building, a well-known LandMark and even a small town.<br>
 Prepare about 250 ~ 300 images of the reconstruction target.
 Make sure enough overlapping.<br>